rFlex/SCRecorder/README.md

 #### [SCSwipeableFilterView<CIImageRenderer>](Library/Sources/SCSwipeableFilterView.h)

-A CIImageRenderer view that has a scroll and a list of SCFilterGroup.
+A CIImageRenderer view that has a scrollview and a list of SCFilterGroup.
 It let the user scrolls between the filters so he can chose one.
 The selected filter can be retrieved using -[SCSwipeableFilterView selectedFilterGroup].
 This basically works the same as the Snapchat composition page.

 #### [SCPlayer](Library/Sources/SCPlayer.h)